Popular manufacturer, lots of bells and whistles, and a user-friendly design earn this system the top spot on our shortlist.

 The car seat is awkward to move on and off the base, and its fit is a bit snug for larger babies.

 Lightweight and easy to push.
-Offers lots of on-board storage space for stashing items for baby and parents.
+Offers lots of onboard storage space for stashing items for both baby and parents.
 Seat adjusts with ease.
-Car seat is simple to secure in a vehicle.
+The car seat is simple to secure in a vehicle.
+The canopy is big enough to cover infants and toddlers.

 Not as easy to open and fold as some competing systems, and also not as compact when folded.